-Allen wordlessly pulled a packet of v-cigarettes from his pocket and tapped Carl and then Francis on the side of the arm with it before shaking two v-cigs out.
+Allen wordlessly pulled a packet of v-cigarettes from his pocket and tapped Carl and then Francis on the side of the arm before shaking two v-cigs out.
 Carl plucked one, ignited it with a flick, and took a drag.
 Francis glanced at the box, hesitating.

 “Ya always were a womanizer even though ya keep saying that you’ll be a bachelor for life,” came a bite followed by a chortle.
 Cadence.
-She had been chatting at the peacekeeper for whatever reason after Carl had started his beating and had now stepped in front of them.
+She had been chatting at the peacekeeper for whatever reason after Carl had started his beating and now stepped in front of them.

 Francis chuckled musically, pulled out the v-cig, lit it, took a drag.